kumpan/unikorn/content/blog/2020-11-06-the-search-customer-journey.md

 Just remember - not everything that glitters is gold.
 It is easy to be blinded and lose sight of relevance when you narrow down on looking for keywords for a specific page or topic.
 Let me give you an example.

-In Sweden you cannot pick up a bottle of wine at the supermarket, we have something called Systembolaget.
+In Sweden you cannot pick up a bottle of wine at the supermarket, we have something called *Systembolaget*.
 It is the government-owned chain of liquor stores for beverages with an alcohol percentage over 3,5%.
 They are very helpful when it comes to picking the right kind of wine or beer.
 Many of the salespersons are trained sommeliers and you can get advice on wine and food pairings on their site.

 I noticed that Systembolaget had optimised their pages about what type of beverage to pair with a specific dish with the search phrase “*wine and food*” instead of “*wine with food*”. “*Wine and food*” has a much higher search volume than the phrase “*wine with food*” and they are very similar.
 But the search intentions are different.